 Twit hates me because Elton needs someone to tell him truthfully how loved he is.
-He mopes until Elton runs off with him to the Sunset Marquis.
+He mopes until Elton runs off to the Sunset Marquis with him.
 Andy is entertaining Jules and Nina.
 Tommy is non-stop praising himself.
-Jack is amused and pleased that I’m barely listening.
+Jack is amused and pleased that I am barely listening.
 Liza and Bobby are off by themselves.
-I realize we haven’t booked them a suite in the hotel.
+I realize we have not booked them a suite in the hotel.
 I figure they can just take our room.
 All us kids will tuck in with Andy.
 Blair is not pleased.
 Tony suggests the kids and us can reopen Doug’s tee-pee.
 Joan leaves early; we know where she’s going.
 It takes two limos to transport the stars/celebrities and their assistants.
 Tony tells us to get into his Datsun and to bring the kids.
-We end up overlooking the Hollywood Sign at the top of Beachwood Canyon, as the sun comes up.
+We end up overlooking the Hollywood Sign at the top of Beachwood Canyon, as the sun comes up over Downtown LA..
 Jules brings out a joint.
 We wake and bake without having been asleep.
 I worry that the Dragon Lady will soon discover her stepson has flown across the country without her permission.
 Maybe she won’t read the LA papers.
 I know better.
 I make them call home from the pay phone at Bronson and Franklin.
 They giggle as their respective parents chew them out.
 Jack gets on the line with each and uses his charm (and Japanese) to assure the parents that the kids are safe.
 They’ll have to fly back that afternoon.
 The Lear has to be in Teterboro anyway.
-It hits me that I’m beyond multiple parental control.
+It hits me that I am beyond multiple parental control.

 We sleep for a few hours, until Tony informs Jack and me that Elton has called for a noon rehearsal.
 The kids get up and have breakfast with Doug.